-The BCGB’s director is Professor Constanze Bonifer who has been a long-standing contributor to the fields of Genome Biology and Molecular Haemopoiesis with more than 100 publications and a multi-million pound grant income from both research council and charity sources.
-Her research straddles both fundamental and translational research.
-She has many years leadership experience from her time as the Head of Section of Experimental Haematology in Leeds and as a deputy committee chair for the BBSRC.
-She will be supported by deputy directors from the College of Life and Environmental Sciences and the College of Medicine and Dentistry (Ferenc Muller and John Colbourne).
-However, decisions in the BCGB will be made within a larger executive group that will cover multiple aspects of centre management, such as outreach, recruitment, training and equipment purchase.
+The BCGB’s director is Professor Ferenc Mueller who has been a long standing contributor to the fields of gene regulation and developmental biology in zebrafish models.
+Ferenc accepted this role in 2020 following on from Constanze Bonifer in 2021, who was the founding director of BCGB.
+Ferenc will be supported by representatives from both the College of Life and Environmental Sciences and the College of Medicine and Dentistry, as well as team members responsible for individual management roles.
+Decisions in the BCGB will be made within a larger executive group that will cover multiple aspects of centre management, such as outreach, recruitment, training and equipment purchase.

 The Board of Directors

 Constanze Bonifer: Founding BCGB Director and Academic Lead for the Medical School Grants and Fellowship Academy

 Malcolm Taylor: Representative for the Institute of Cancer and Genomic Sciences

 Matthias Soller: Representative for College of Life and Environmental Sciences

 Pawel Grzechnik: Representative for College of Life and Environmental Sciences